christacaggiano/celfie/README.md

 ### Installation

 To install CelFiE, clone or fork this repository using `git clone https://github.com/christacaggiano/celfie.git`.
 All required packages can be installed using [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) using the environment file specified in `celfie_conda_env.yml`.
-Run `conda env create -f celfie_conda_env.yml`
+Run `conda env create -f celfie_conda_env.yml -n celfie_env`

 Full implementation of the EM model at `EM/em.py`.
 Code to generate simulations can be found in `EM/simulations`.